Merlin-Research/Qwen3.5-4B-Safety-Thinking

 Key Capabilities

-• Instruction Adherence: Superior capability to follow strict guidelines and constraints.
+• Instruction Adherence: Superior capability to follow complex and strict guidelines provided in prompts.

-• Safety-Aligned Behavior: Designed for safe operation in practical assistant and autonomous agent workflows.
+• Safety-Aligned Behavior: Designed for safe operation in practical assistant and autonomous agent workflows, with increased robustness against misalignment and adversarial inputs.

 Training and Data

-The model leverages a rigorous post-training stack, combining supervised reasoning tuning with alignment-oriented optimization.
-It was trained on Merlin Research's private datasets, focusing on reasoning reliability, instruction-following robustness, safety behavior refinement, and misalignment reduction, utilizing Anthropic's Bloom&Petri framework for behavioral alignment.
+The model was trained on Merlin Research's private datasets, focusing on reasoning reliability, instruction-following robustness, safety behavior refinement, and misalignment reduction.
+It incorporates Anthropic’s Bloom&Petri framework for behavioral alignment.

 Intended Use Cases